Randomly Assigned First Differences?: Application

 \paragraph{Testing if $\Delta D$ and $D_1$ are correlated.} We start by testing \eqref{eq:indep_fd_testable}, by regressing $\Delta D$, the change in industries' import-penetration ratio, on $D_1$, industries' import-penetration ratio in 1999.
 The coefficient on $D_1$ is equal to $0.74$, and it is highly significant (s.e.=$0.16$).
 Thus, the industries that experienced the largest growth of their imports-penetration ratio from 1999 to 2007 already had a larger imports-penetration ratio in 1999.

-\paragraph{Estimating the weights attached to $\beta$ in Theorem \ref{thm:new}.} Next, we estimate the weights attached to $\beta$ in Theorem \ref{thm:new}.
-We find that under Assumption \ref{hyp:lin_levels} and \eqref{eq:indep_levels4}, $\beta$ estimates a weighted sum of the average effects of import penetration in 1999 and 2007, where the 2007 average effect receives a weight equal to 1.3, while the 1999 average effect receives a weight equal to -0.3.
-Thus, under Assumption \ref{hyp:lin_levels} and \eqref{eq:indep_levels4}, the FD regression does not estimate a convex combination of effects, if the effect of import penetration on US employment changes from 1999 to 2007.
+\paragraph{Estimating the weights attached to $\beta$ in Point 2 of Theorem \ref{thm:OVB}.} Next, we estimate the weights attached to $\beta$ in Point 2 of Theorem \ref{thm:OVB}.
+Under Assumptions \ref{hyp:lin_levels} and \ref{hyp:random_paths}, $\beta$ estimates a weighted sum of the average effects of import penetration in 1999 and 2007, where the 2007 average effect receives a weight equal to 1.3, while the 1999 average effect receives a weight equal to -0.3.
+Thus, $\beta$ is not weakly causal under Assumptions \ref{hyp:lin_levels} and \ref{hyp:random_paths}.

 \paragraph{Estimation of $\beta_{D_1}$.} We implement the algorithm outlined in Section \ref{subsec:ecestimation}, with $L=5$.
-We estimate $E(\Delta D|D_1)$ and $E(\Delta Y|D_1)$ non-parametrically using Lasso regressions on a polynomial of degree three in $D_1$, with Stata's \st{rlasso} command and the command's default choices.
-With a third degree polynomial, the Lasso selects only $D_1$, for both regressions, and going beyond that does not change the selection. $\widehat{\beta}_{D_1}$ is equal to $-0.60$, it is marginally insignificant (s.e.=0.39, t-stat=-1.53), and it is not significantly different from $\widehat{\beta}$ ($H=0.30$).\footnote{$H$ refers to the Generalized Hausman-test statistic.} Using instead a Neural Networks (NN) estimator to estimate $E(\Delta D|D_1)$ and $E(\Delta Y|D_1)$, with Stata's \st{brain} command,\footnote{For training, it initiates with 1,000 iterations using a training factor $eta=1$.
-Note that an advantage of basing inference on the Neyman-orthogonal moment leading to \eqref{eq:betad1lr} is that estimation is locally insensitive to tuning parameters involved in the first-stage.} leads to a point estimate of $-0.61$, which is insignificant (s.e.=0.44, t-stat=-1.38) and not statistically different from $\widehat{\beta}$ ($H=0.22$).
+We first assume that $E(\Delta D|D_1)$ is linear, that is, we estimate $\Delta Y$ on an intercept, $\Delta D$, and $D_1$, and look at the estimated coefficient on $\Delta D$.\footnote{Since the regression is fully parametric, no Neyman-orthogonal correction is needed.} When we do this, we obtain $\widehat \beta_{D_1} = -0.65$, which is statistically significant at the usual levels (s.e.=0.24, t-stat=-2.65).
+Moreover, we find that this estimator is statistically different for $\hat \beta$ ($H = 6.99$).\footnote{$H$ refers to the Generalized Hausman-test statistic.} Then, we estimate $E(\Delta D|D_1)$ and $E(\Delta Y|D_1)$ non-parametrically using Lasso regressions on a polynomial of degree three in $D_1$, with Stata's \st{rlasso} command and the command's default choices.
+With a third degree polynomial, the Lasso selects only $D_1$, for both regressions, and going beyond that does not change the selection. $\widehat{\beta}_{D_1}$ is equal to $-0.60$, it is significant (s.e.=0.21, t-stat=-2.87), and it is significantly different from $\widehat{\beta}$ ($H=6.43$).
+Using instead a Neural Networks (NN) estimator to estimate $E(\Delta D|D_1)$ and $E(\Delta Y|D_1)$, with Stata's \st{brain} command,\footnote{For training, it initiates with 1,000 iterations using a training factor $eta=1$.
+Note that an advantage of basing inference on the Neyman-orthogonal moment leading to \eqref{eq:betad1lr} is that estimation is locally insensitive to tuning parameters involved in the first-stage.} leads to a point estimate of $-0.65$, which is significant (s.e.=0.21, t-stat=-3.04) and statistically different from $\widehat{\beta}$ ($H=6.91$).
+In all cases, our proposed estimators indicate a less negative effect of Chinese imports on US employment than the simple first-difference estimator.